May 1, 2024

 As part of the federal government's carbon pricing program, a carbon charge applies to fossil fuels sold in Ontario, including natural gas.
 Effective April 1, 2024, the federal carbon charge is 15.25 cents per cubic meter of natural gas.
 This charge increases annually each April.
 The federal carbon charge is included on customers’ bills, with the exception of customer facilities that hold an exemption certificate issued by the federal government.

 There is also a facility carbon charge included in the delivery or transportation charge on your bill.
 This charge is associated with the costs to operate Enbridge Gas' facilities.
-Effective April 1, 2024, the facility carbon charge has decreased from 0.0157 to 0.0143 cents/m3.
+Effective April 1, 2024, the facility carbon charge is 0.0143 cents/m3.

 For the average Ontario household, the federal carbon charge accounts for approximately $336-$366 of your annual natural gas bill.